Network Infrastructure · UPS Selection Guide

 • Capacity sized to switch load plus all PoE device draws

-• Switchable outlets for remote reboot if switch hangs
+• Switchable outlets for remote reboot if the switch hangs

 • SNMP monitoring for visibility into battery status